14 Popular Italian Horse Breeds

 It was developed by cross-breeding Maremmano with the Freiberger (from Switzerland).

-Furthermore, they are smaller horses, measuring 14.2 to 14.3 hands in height, typically grey, roan, bay, or black in color.
+Furthermore, they are smaller horses, measuring 14.2 to 14.3 hands in height, typically grey, roan, bay, or black.

-The Catria is a serious, calm, strong, and hardworking horse that works well in mountain agriculture.
+The Catria is a serious, calm, strong, hardworking horse working well in mountain agriculture.
 This horse is a sport, agricultural, and saddle horse.

 7. Murgese